Off-policy Evaluation in Doubly Inhomogeneous Environments: Real Data Analysis

 \section{Real Data Analysis}

 In this section, we apply our proposed method to a sepsis dataset from MIMIC-III \citep{johnson2016mimic}, a database that contains information on critical care patients from Beth Israel Deaconess Medical Center in Boston, Massachusetts.
-As mentioned earlier, the heterogeneity in patient's response to treatment \citep{evans2021surviving}, along with a potential non-stationary environments makes it difficult to consistently assess the impact of conducting a given target policy on patient outcomes.
+As mentioned earlier, the heterogeneity in patients' response to treatment \citep{evans2021surviving}, along with potentially non-stationary environments makes it difficult to consistently assess the impact of conducting a given target policy on patient outcomes.

 We focus on a subset of patients who received treatments sequentially over 20 stages.
-The primary outcome in this analysis is the sequential organ failure assessment (SOFA) score \citep{jones2009sequential}, which is used to monitor the progression of organ failure over time and measure the degree of organ dysfunction or failure in critically ill patients.
+The primary outcome in this analysis is the sequential organ failure assessment (SOFA) score \citep{jones2009sequential}, which monitors the progression of organ failure over time and measures the degree of organ dysfunction or failure in critically ill patients.
 A higher SOFA score indicates a higher risk of mortality.
 At any time point $t$, we consider a binary treatment $A_t \in \{0,1\}$ where $A_t=1$ indicates that the patient received an intravenous fluid intervention with a dose greater than the median value for the group of patients being studied, and $A_t=0$ otherwise.
-In previous studies, \citet{raghu2017deep} and \citet{zhou2022optimizing} examined joint action spaces with both vasopressors and intravenous fluid interventions.
-We focus solely on intravenous fluid intervention due to the findings of \citet{zhou2022optimizing}, which suggest a limited impact of vasopressors.
+In previous studies, \citet{zhou2022optimizing} examined joint action spaces with both vasopressors and intravenous fluid interventions.
+We focus solely on the intravenous fluid intervention in light of the findings of \citet{zhou2022optimizing}, which detected a limited impact of vasopressors.

-The following five covariates are included in the observation: gender, age, the Elixhauser comorbidity index, weight, and the systemic inflammatory response syndrome score.